pete-the-programmer/FCards/_chapters/ch02-organisation.md

 ---
-title: Organising your things
+slug: Organising your things
 concept: Organisation
-layout: default
+chapter: "02"
 ---
 ## Modules
 You can organise your code into "modules".